Last Update: November 18, 2024

 The Sole F85 has a large belt (22” x 60”) and a high weight capacity (375 lbs) to be a more inclusive running treadmill.

-Sole has made a name as a maker of robust and sturdy fitness equipment.
-A lifetime motor and frame warranty indicate their durability, and running on one confirms it.
+Sole makes robust and sturdy equipment.
+A lifetime motor and frame warranty indicates their durability, and running on one confirms it.
 The deck is firmer than other options, so it always feels sturdy underfoot.
 A weight capacity of 375 lbs is well above the standard 300 lbs.
 The motor power also matches its other durable features with a horsepower rating of 4.0.

 + PROS